 Do your arms and shoulders ache after rolling around in a manual chair?
 Are there bumps, scrapes, and bruises on your hands and fingers from rolling that wheelchair?

 To solve your problem, you could get a power chair.
-However, power chairs have to be charged up, are big and bulky in your house, and are hard to transport.
+However, power chairs must be charged up, are big and bulky in your house, and are hard to transport.

 However, there are two other alternatives to discuss with your doctor and/or physical therapist.

 A caregiver can also push the wheelchair when the neutral setting is on.
 To steer a lever-style one-arm drive, the user turns the lever or joystick in the desired direction, and the caster steers the chair in that direction.
-It’s the lever that is manipulated by the user which turns the casters.
+It’s the lever that is manipulated by the user, which turns the casters.

 A Second Alternative

 Another alternative is to look into what could be quickly added to your present manual chair to make propulsion easier.
 I suggest that you look into MAGICWHEELS Geared Wheelchair Wheels.

 Get some advice

 You might find such a physical therapist at a university medical center or a hospital.
-The therapist will evaluate you and your abilities and preferences and then see what wheelchair and accessories will best fit your needs.
+The therapist will evaluate your abilities and preferences and then see what wheelchair and accessories will best fit your needs.

 When you are wheelchair weary, see what can be done to ease your use of a wheelchair.
-Get some advice, and check out these engineering solutions to “wheelchair fatigue”.
+Get some advice, and check out these engineering solutions to “wheelchair fatigue.”

 Stay safe and healthy wherever you use your wheelchair!